wso2/docs-choreo-dev/en/pe-docs/docs/administer/review-workflow-approval-requests.md

 In Choreo, Platform Engineers can [configure approvals for workflows](./configure-approvals-for-choreo-workflows.md) and assign specific users as approvers.

 !!! note
-     - You must have **Approve Component Promotion Requests** permission under **WORKFLOW-MANAGEMENT** Permission group to approve component promotion requests.
+     - You must have **Approve Component Promotion Requests** permission under **WORKFLOW-MANAGEMENT** permission group to approve component promotion requests.
      - You must have **Approve API Subscriptions** permission under **WORKFLOW-MANAGEMENT** Permission group to approve subscription requests.

 If you are assigned as an authorized reviewer for a particular workflow approval request, you will receive an email notification when a request is submitted for approval.
 The email includes a summary of the request and a link to the **Approvals** page in the Choreo Console, where you can review the details and either approve or reject the request.